A Combination Chart is a must-have tool in the arsenal of a professional that works with data frequently.

 In this blog, you’ll learn the following:

-A Combo Chart is a cross-breed of a column chart and a line graph.
-It can also be a combination of two Line or Column Charts within a single diagram.
+A Combo Chart is a cross-breed of a column and line graphs.
+It can also combine two Line or Column Charts within a single diagram.

-In other words, it’s a hybrid of two or more chart types, such as the Double Axis Line and Bar Chart.
-You can easily display insights of your data using multiple chart types in a single view.
+In other words, it’s a hybrid of two or more types of charts and graphs, such as the double-axis line and Bar Chart.
+You can easily display your data insights using multiple chart types in a single view.

-To generate a Combo Chart, you actually needed two datasets that share a common string field, such as time.
+You needed two datasets with a common string field, such as time, to generate a Combo Chart.

 This visualization design provides you with a flexible way of displaying data.
 Besides, it forms the basis of other advanced charts, such as the Pareto or 80/20 visualization.